paxperscientiam/sparse-wx/privacy.md

 ===
 When the user provides a valid location, `SparseWx` sends some of that data to the US National Weather Serivce.
 The NWS provides the weather data for the user specified location.

-I will never share your information with an third-party.
+Your information is not shared with third-parties.

+January 8, 2019